cjdoris/pAdicExtensions/docs/ramification-polygons.md

 - `J0`: When given restrict to polygons with vertex `<1,J0>`, i.e. with discriminant valuation `J0+n-1`.
 - `Fine := false`: When true, produce fine ramification polygons, where every point is either in or out.
 Equivalent to calling `AllRefinements` on the outputs.
 - `Res := false`: When true, produce polygons with residues.
 Equivalent to calling `WithAllResidues` on the outputs.
 Implies `Fine:=true`.
 - `URes := false`: When true, produce polygons with uniformizer residues.
-Equivalent to calling `WithAllUniformzerResidues` on the outputs.
+Equivalent to calling `WithAllUniformizerResidues` on the outputs.
 - `Classes := false`: When true, produce only one representative per equivalence class.
 Only makes a difference when `Res` or `URes` are set.

 <a id="AllRefinements"></a><a id="AllRefinements--PadRamifPgon"></a>